Juastin/KeyboardKing/README.md

 ![Shop Display](Resources/shop_display.gif)

 # Themes 🖌️
-There are plenty of themes to stand out from th croud.
+There are plenty of themes to stand out from the crowd.
 Using the coins you earn by playing episodes you can equip yourself with a whole arsenal of themes.
 Once you've unlocked them you can use them forever.

 ![Screenshots Themes](Resources/themes_overview.png)